freedomotic/fd-developer-manual/docs/source/architecture/messaging-system.rst

 simple use cases) -> **Command** (executed by an actuator)

-In this example we will analyze an automation composed by a single command: ``IF Livingroom light turns on THEN say its status using text to speech``
+In this example we will analyze an automation composed by a single command: ``IF Livingroom light turns on THEN announce its status using text to speech``

 What happens in the framework?